Arthur Kingsley Porter: Indiana Jones persona and the Sahagún sarcophagus

 In 1931, Jacobo Fitz-James Stuart, the 17th Duke of Alba, discovered the sarcophagus had been removed from Lèon and brought to Harvard by Porter.
 The Spanish government became involved with the negotiations with Harvard, but before any deal was reached, Alfonso XIII of Spain was overthrown by a revolution, and so the slab remained on display at Harvard in 1931.
-Negotiations resumed in 1933, and Porter consented for the sarcophagus lid to be returned to Léon in 8 July 1933.
+Negotiations resumed in 1933, and Porter consented for the sarcophagus lid to be returned to Léon on 8 July 1933.